Ergodicity of the Fisher infinitesimal model with quadratic selection: Introduction

-\begin{remark}[On the positivity of $\alpha$] Ergodicity breaks down when $\alpha=0$, simply because the operator is invariant by translation in that case, and it admits a one-parameter family of fixed Gaussian probability densities. \end{remark}
+\begin{remark}[About the positivity of $\alpha$] Our form of ergodicity, as measured in Theorem \ref{T-main}, it breaks down when $\alpha=0$, simply because the operator is invariant by translation in that case, and it admits a one-parameter family $\bF_{\alpha=0}(\cdot-\mu)$ with $\mu\in \mathbb{R}^d$ of fixed Gaussian probability densities.
+Nevertheless, as mentioned in item $(i)$ above, when $\alpha=0$ and we restrict to centered initial data, there is convergence to the right centered Gaussian probability density $\bF_{\alpha=0}$ with respect to the Wasserstein distance.
+It is an open problem to make both approaches meet for $\alpha=0$, and prove contraction in norms stronger than the Wasserstein distance, but comparable to the log-Lipschitz norm, in this subclass of initial data. \end{remark}

 The rest of the paper is organized as follows.
 In Section \ref{S-observations} we discuss about the generic incompatibility of the Wasserstein distance with a multiplicative operator and we provide a brief outlook of the strategy of our proof.
 In Section \ref{S-preliminaries} we provide some necessary notation and we introduce the special class of Gaussian solutions of both problems \eqref{E-sexual-reproduction-time-discrete} and \eqref{E-eigenproblem-time-discrete}, which will inspire some parts of the paper.
 Section \ref{S-properties-operator-T} is devoted to introduce some main properties of $\mathcal{T}$ regarding the emergence of Gaussian behavior (in the large) from generic initial data, and a suitable propagation of quadratic and exponential moments across generations.
 In Section \ref{S-restating-iterations} we reformulate \eqref{E-sexual-reproduction-time-discrete} via a high-dimensional integral operator propagating ancestors' information across the different levels of the pedigree chart, which will be the cornerstone to study the long-term dynamics.
 In Section \ref{S-ergodicity} we prove our main results, namely, Theorem \ref{T-main} and Corollary \ref{C-main}.
 Section \ref{S-numerical-experiments} contains some numerical experiments that illustrate the results in this paper.
 In Section \ref{S-conclusions} we provide some conclusions and perspectives.
 Finally, Appendix \ref{Appendix-nondimensionalization} contains the adimensionalization of the problem, and the relationship between \eqref{E-sexual-reproduction-time-discrete} and the previous time-continuous analogues in the literature is discussed.
+A full list of the main notations in the paper is presented in Table \ref{tab:list-notations}.